Have You Played Atari Today?

 Pushing Bushnell Out

-By 1980, there are 36 cartridges available for the VCS, including a simplified version of soccer featuring three players a side, plus goalies.
+By 1980, there are 36 cartridges available for the VCS, including a simplified version of soccer featuring three players to a side, plus goalies.
 After signing Brazilian football superstar Pele in 1980 to a five-year contract as spokesman, Atari quickly changes the name of the game from Soccer to Pele’s Soccer, resulting in one of the earliest celebrity athlete video game endorsements.
 But the company is about to make a move that will truly blow the lid off the home videogame industry.
 In 1980 Atari becomes the first home videogame company to license an arcade game.
 It is Warner executive Manny Gerard who realizes the enormous home potential for arcade hit Space Invaders, originally made by Japanese game maker Taito and then licensed for North American release by Midway.
 He persuades Kassar to enter into an agreement with Taito for exclusive non-coin-operated, personal computer and handheld electronic game licenses for Space Invaders, and the home video game version becomes the killer app for the VCS; people rush out and buy the system just to play the game.
 There are 112 different variations on gameplay available, including invisible aliens, moving bunkers and simultaneous two-player action.
 Selling over a million cartridges in its first year, the arcade adaptation rakes in over $100 million for Atari, as well as moving tonnes of VCS’s to people who want to play the game.
 Game designer Rick Maurer, however, only earns his $11, 000 salary that year, and eventually moves to the Atari arcade division and their more favourable bonus program.
 Atari’s attitude towards its game creators is that they should remain anonymous and that the games are identified as a corporate creation rather than the effort of individual employees.
 In a response to that, Warren Robinett hides his name within his VCS game Adventure, a graphical version of Will Crowther and Don Woods’ text adventure Colossal Cave, aka Adventure.
 This is widely recognized as the first hidden “Easter Egg” within a video game, although it does attract the ire of upper management.